 Gail lives in Great Bend, Kansas.
 She has volunteered for Camp Hope since 1998 as a house parent and has been on the committee since 2003.
 She is pretty much the “local connection” to Great Bend/Barton County.
 Gail is married to Alan and is an Aflac agent.

 Gina McGowan, Houseparent Director

 Gina is from Ellsworth, KS and has volunteered at camp since 2000.
 She was an Early Childhood Special Ed teacher for 4 years, but now is lucky enough to be a stay-at-home mom and community volunteer.
 She is married to Shawn and they have 2 boys, Parker (born in 2003) and Cooper (born in 2008).
-She enjoys being involved with children’s activities, helping direct and teach at Kids of the Kingdom, volunteering as a room mother, teaching Sunday School, and being lead director for her community VBS.
+She enjoys being involved with children’s activities, helping direct and teach at Kids of the Kingdom, volunteering as a room mother, teaching Sunday School, and volunteering for her community VBS.
 She serves on her local school board and is the Region 7 VP for the Kansas Association of School Boards in Topeka.
 Her family enjoys traveling and spending time together doing all sorts of fun activities!